wustlcse/FAQ/docs/index.md

  There are different answers depending on the school offering the course.

- All schools except Olin
+## All schools *except* Olin

- You deserve the truth, so you should know that the university's registration systems do not check that you have already taken prerequisite courses as you enroll in a new course.
-Thus, prerequisites are advisory but they are there for a reason.
-You should consider very seriously whether you will perform well in a course for which you have not taken its prerequisites.
-A conversation with the instructor or your advisor may be helpful, and there are many ways you could prepare on your own for a course for which you have not formally taken that course's prerequisites.
+The university's registration systems do not check prerequisites, but many individual courses that are "managed by waitlist" do.
+In many courses that don't explicitly check, the prerequisites are advisory **but they are there for a reason**.
+You should consider very seriously whether you will perform well in a course if you don't have the appropriate background.
+A conversation with the instructor or an advisor may be helpful, and there are many ways you could prepare even if you don't have the formal prerequisites.  **[Caveat emptor](https://en.wikipedia.org/wiki/Caveat_emptor): It is not the instructor's responsibility to help individual students overcome lack of preparation.**

-*Caveat emptor!*
- Olin
+## Olin

- The business school takes a more strict approach concerning prerequisite courses.
+The business school takes a strict approach concerning prerequisite courses.
 They insist that students must have taken the courses
-*precisely listed as prerequisites*, and they do not allow for students who have had similar courses elsewhere, even at our own university, nor do they consider the background students may have from other learning experiences or studies.
+*precisely listed as prerequisites*, and they do not allow for students who have had similar courses elsewhere, even at WashU, nor do they consider the background students may have from other learning experiences or studies.

- As an extreme example of this, a student in our department was in an Olin course that required knowledge of python, which is taught in a prerequisite course.
-As a comp sci student, this student was as prepared as anybody for the course, and the professor of the course was fine having the student in the course.
-However, the associate dean for undergraduates in Olin discovered that this student had not taken the stated prequisite course.
+As an extreme example of this, a student in our department was in an Olin course that required knowledge of Python, which is taught in a prerequisite course.
+As a comp sci student, this student was well prepared for the course, and the professor of the course was fine having the student in the course.
+However, the associate dean for undergraduates in Olin discovered that this student had not taken the stated prerequisite course.
 The dean evicted the student from the course, but took that action after the add deadline had passed.
-The instructor asked the student to TA the course, which he is now doing for credit in our department.

 **Olin asks us to make sure you are aware of their strict policy concerning prerequisites.**